(tinctura Anacardium occidentale)

 A methanolic extract of the bark exhibited antimicrobial activity against bacterial isolates

 The anti-inflammatory effect of the plant's stem-bark aqueous extract was examined.
-Although a. occidentale stem-bark aqueous extract is less potent than Diclofenac, a nonsteroidal anti-inflammatory drug (NSAID), as an anti-inflammatory agent.
-The results of the study indicates that the plant extract possesses anti- inflammatory activity, and thus lends pharmacological support to the folkloric use of the plant in the management and/or control of arthritis and other inflammatory conditions.
+Although stem-bark aqueous extract is less potent than Diclofenac, a nonsteroidal anti-inflammatory drug (NSAID), used as an anti-inflammatory agent.
+The results indicates that the plant extract possesses anti- inflammatory activity, and thus lends pharmacological support to the folkloric use of the plant in the management and/or control of arthritis and other inflammatory conditions.

 The hypoglycemic effect of stem-bark extracts of Anacardium occidentale was studied.
 Although the stem-bark aqueous or methanolic extract is less potent than insulin as an antidiabetic agent, the results of this experimental animal study indicate that it possesses hypoglycemic activity, and thus lends credence to the folkloric use of the plant in the management and/or control of adult-onset, type-2 diabetes mellitus.